Unfortunately, VLOOKUP isn't built to perform a research to the left. But there are two techniques to solve the problem.

 The normal behavior of the VLOOKUP function is to return data from a table.
 But you can only return data on the right of the column containing the ID.

 However, in some cases, you can not change the order of the columns.
-For instance in this document where the ID is the code country.
+For instance in this document the ID is the code country.

 To return the population based on the country code, you simply use the VLOOKUP function.
 But if we want to return the name of the country, which is on the left of the ID, the VLOOKUP function is not the way to solve the problem.